ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 - We use GitHub for Collaboration.
 You can Make mass changes easily and efficiently and you can delay your changes as long as you like.
 - Unlike the old osu!wiki, Changes has to go Pull Requests which are then reviewed by staff or someone with write permissions.
 This adds a layer of security against spammers and vandals.
-- Linking is done Manually, and must be done using Static Linking.
+- Linking is done Manually, and must be done using static linking.
 - **No Templates**.
 You must duplicate the Template and paste it accordingly to the article you are editing.
 - Deletion of Media is easier and requires no special wiki function.
 However, this has to go under go the Pull request Protocol and may cause Git Conflicts.
 - Tables are supported bare-minimum by GFM without requiring extensions, unlike Mediawiki.
 However, this does mean we need to code some tables in HTML in extreme cases.
-- Markdown is sensitive. any wrong Capitalization can break things like Static Links.
+- Markdown is sensitive. any wrong capitalization can break things like static links.

 ### Can we use HTML?